AnswerDotAI/byaldi/README.md

 First, a warning: This is a pre-release library, using uncompressed indexes and lacking other kinds of refinements.
 The only supported model, currently, is the original PaliGemma-based ColPali checkpoints family, including `vidore/colpali` and the updated `vidore/colpali-v1.2`.
 Additional backends will be supported in future updates.
 Eventually, we'll add an HNSW indexing mechanism, pooling, and, who knows, maybe 2-bit quantization?

-IIt'll get updated as the multi-modal ecosystem develops further!
+It will get updated as the multi-modal ecosystem develops further!

 ### Pre-requisites